Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 The `Add-PodeAsyncStopRoute` function creates a route in Pode that allows stopping an asynchronous task.
 This function supports different methods for task ID retrieval (Cookie, Header, Path, Query) and various response types (JSON, XML, YAML).
 It integrates with OpenAPI documentation, providing detailed route information and response schemas.

-Unless the `-NoOpenAPI` switch is used, the OpenAPI section will be automatically created.

-The task ID can be passed as a cookie, header, path, or query, and the name itself can be changed using the `TaskIdName` parameter.
-The default name is `taskId`.
+The task ID can be passed as a cookie, header, path, or query, and the name itself can be changed using `Set-PodeAsyncRouteOASchemaName` and the `TaskIdName` parameter.
+The default name is `id`.

 This function accepts almost any parameter applicable to a standard Pode Route.